LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/studio.rst

       [ -2, 0, -10, -44, 5, 3, 0, 3 ]
       [ 200, 5, 4, 10, 8, 5, -3.3, 4.4, 0 ]

+   `Code studio part 1 here <https://repl.it/@launchcode/MoreFuncsStudio01>`__.

-4. Create another function with an array of numbers as its parameter.
+2. Create another function with an array of numbers as its parameter.
 Within this function:

    a.
 Define a new, empty array to hold the final sorted numbers.